nhsconnect/nhslogin/src/test-data.md

 ### Required Fields

-### Email Address
+**Email address**
-- Must be the email used to create the test account in the target environment.
+• Must be the email used to create the test account in the target environment.

-### First / Middle / Last Name
+**First / Middle / Last Name**
-- Provide realistic names.
+• Provide realistic names.
 Ideally, they should match a valid PDS record in the Spine Integration Environment.
-- Middle name is optional.
+• Middle name is optional.

-### Date of Birth
+**Date of Birth**
-- Format must be either `DD/MM/YYYY` or `YYYY-MM-DD`.
+• Format must be either `DD/MM/YYYY` or `YYYY-MM-DD`.
-- Preferably matches a valid PDS record.
+• Preferably matches a valid PDS record.

-### Phone Number
+**Phone Number**
-- Must be a valid UK number starting with `+44` or `07`.
+• Must be a valid UK number starting with `+44` or `07`.

-### Phone Number PDS Matched
+**Phone Number PDS Matched**
-- Set to `true` if you want the phone number to be treated as matched to PDS.
+• Set to `true` if you want the phone number to be treated as matched to PDS.
-- This is used for testing Identity Verification via Mobile (IDVM).
+• This is used for testing Identity Verification via Mobile (IDVM).

 > If the user is registered for GP online services and their NHS login mobile number matches the one held by their GP, their account setup can be fast-tracked—no need for ID re-checking.

-### NHS Number
+**NHS Number**
-- Must be a valid 10-digit number that passes the checksum.
+• Must be a valid 10-digit number that passes the checksum.
-- Ideally matches a valid PDS record.
+• Ideally matches a valid PDS record.
-- Use [Data Gorilla](https://data-gorilla.uk/en/healthcare/nhs-number/) to validate the number.
+• Use [Data Gorilla](https://data-gorilla.uk/en/healthcare/nhs-number/) to validate the number.

-### Disable OTP
+**Disable OTP**
-- Set to `true` to skip sending a real OTP and use the static test OTP `190696`.
+• Set to `true` to skip sending a real OTP and use the static test OTP `190696`.
-- Set to `false` to send a real OTP to the registered mobile number.
+• Set to `false` to send a real OTP to the registered mobile number.

-### Disable PDS Trace
+**Disable PDS Trace**
-- Set to `true` to prevent NHS login from automatically syncing user data with PDS during login.
+• Set to `true` to prevent NHS login from automatically syncing user data with PDS during login.
-- This avoids test data being overwritten and preserves GP IM1 details.
+• This avoids test data being overwritten and preserves GP IM1 details.

-### GP ODS Code
+**GP ODS Code**
-- Provide a valid GP ODS Code, ideally one that matches a PDS record.
+• Provide a valid GP ODS Code, ideally one that matches a PDS record.

 ---